National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 Remote respondents aged 5 years and over are asked about any sports, exercise or physical activities that they did the day before the survey.

 If any activity was reported, respondents aged 18 years and over were asked whether they undertook these activities for less than half an hour or more than half an hour.
-For respondents aged 5-17 years, a similar question was asked with response options of less than an hour, or more than an hour.
+Respondents aged 5–17 years were asked whether they undertook these activities for less than an hour, or more than an hour.

-Respondents aged 18 years and over were then asked whether this is about the same amount of physical activity that they do on most days.
-If the amount of activity was not the same as most days, respondents were asked whether they usually do more or less than this on most days.
+Respondents aged 18 years and over were then asked whether this was about the same amount of physical activity that they do on most days.
+If the amount of activity was not the same as most days, respondents were asked whether they usually do more or less than that on most days.

 Respondents aged 5 years and over are asked about the types of sedentary behaviour they did the day before the survey (for example, watch TV, eat meals, work or study) as a multiple response question.